aifimmunology/repro-vrd-tea-seq/README.md

 ### MAST differential expression tests
 Notebooks related to the use of the MAST framework to identify differentially expressed genes (DEGs) are stored in `02-mast-deg-testing/`.

+### GSEA results
+Notebooks related to Gene Set Enrichment Analysis and intersections between MAST results from different conditions are stored in `03-gsea-analysis/`.

+### scATAC-seq analysis
+Notebooks related to analysis of scATAC-seq data and enrichment of TF motifs near DEGs are stored in `04-atac-analysis/`.

+### Differential epitope detection analysis
+Notebooks related to differential detection of cell surface antibodies (Antibody-derived tags, ADTs) using linear models are stored in `05-adt-lm-testing/`.

+## Figures
+Assembly of results into panels for use in figures are stored in the `figures/` directory.
+Panels and the data backing those panels are in `figures/output/figure_N` where `N` is the figure number.